Card-Forge/forge/README.txt

 *************************** start adding material from the old betas starting here ***************************

+The dock tab has a new button labeled "Open Layout":

+The dock now has a new button labeled "Open Layout" along with old button with original function "Revert Layout".
+Modifying the battlefield layout will result in your changes being saved to a file named  "match_preferred.xml".
+You can copy and rename that file to share your layouts with other people.

+The res/images/icons/ folder:

+The res/images/icons/ folder has been moved to res/pics/icons/.
+This folder holds the quest opponent icons, bazaar pets, and bazaar plants.
+If you have downloaded this content, it will still work, but the folder must be moved on your computer.

+The new Deck Editors:

+The work on the new UI is now finished and this version adds the new UI to the deck editors.
+We all would like to thank Doublestrike for his contributions to the new UI.

+The new deck editors include:

+* a better text search (can search for multiple terms, and "not" terms
+* interval filters for P/T and CMC
+* add/remove 4
+* better statistics and draw probabilities
+* Toggle-able, sort-able, resize-able, move-able columns
+* and of course uses the drag cell layout.

 Performance issues on low end machines:

 Some performance changes were made to Forge and it should now operate more quickly on low end machines.
 Mid to high level machines are unlikely to notice as much of a performance increase.
 We tried to hunt down all of the bugs that resulted from these changes but there may still be a bug or two in this beta release.